Iroquois-class destroyer: Description

 Macpherson and Barrie claim that the class displaced 4500 LT, was 426 ft long overall with a beam of 50 ft and a draught of 15 ft.
 They state the vessels had a maximum speed of 30 kn and had a complement of 244.

 The Iroquois class used a two shaft COGOG system that was powered by two Pratt & Whitney FT4A2 gas turbines creating 50000 shp and two Pratt & Whitney FT12AH3 cruising gas turbines creating 7400 shp.
 This gave the destroyers a maximum speed of 29 kn and a range of 4500 nmi at 20 kn.

 The Iroquois class was also designed with the ability to carry two Sikorsky CH-124 Sea King helicopters to be used primarily for ASW.
 These two helicopters enhanced their ASW capability and the Iroquois class were considered excellent ASW ships due to it.
 The Iroquois class had a landing platform with a double hauldown and Beartrap hauldown device.
 The platform was large enough for a Mil Mi-14 helicopter, as it was proved during exercises in 1999 in the Baltic Sea.
 American and British destroyers and frigates at the time each carried a single small helicopter which was incapable of operating independently of the ship's sensors, and were effectively a system for extending the range of the weapons by carrying them away from the ship before launch.
 In contrast, the Iroquois-class destroyers' much larger Sea Kings were able to carry a complete sensor suite and operate at much longer ranges independently of the launch ship.
-This allowed a single Iroquois to control a much larger area of the ocean, using both its own sensors and those of its helicopters, combining together to scan larger areas.
+This allowed a single Iroquois to control a much larger area of the ocean, using both its own sensors and those of its helicopters, combining to scan larger areas.